YAUIO/TIN-PRO/README.md

-Fullstack PC Store project using ASP.NET, Blazor and EF Core, featuring JWT Auth
+Fullstack PC Store project using ASP.NET, Blazor and EF Core, featuring JWT Auth and role-based access (both front- and back- end)

 SQLite was more of a requirement, than a choice